ryu-sato/vagrant-mutagen/README.md

 This plugin adds an entry to your `~/.ssh/config` file on the host system.

 On **up**, **resume** and **reload** commands, it tries to add the information, if it does not already exist in your config file.
 On **halt**, **destroy**, and **suspend**, those entries will be removed again.

 ## Installation

-    $ vagrant plugin install vagrant-mutagen
+    $ vagrant plugin install vagrant-mutagen-utilize

 Uninstall it with:

-    $ vagrant plugin uninstall vagrant-mutagen
+    $ vagrant plugin uninstall vagrant-mutagen-utilize

 Update the plugin with:

-    $ vagrant plugin update vagrant-mutagen
+    $ vagrant plugin update vagrant-mutagen-utilize

 ## Usage